Le Mariage de Moussa

-Le Mariage de Moussa is a Algerian film directed by Tayeb Mefti.
+Le Mariage de Moussa (lit.
+"The Marriage of Moussa") is a Algerian film directed by Tayeb Mefti.
 The film tells the story of a young Algerian emigrant who is forced to return to his country, where he will be forced to marry.

 Synopsis

 Moussa, a young French-Algerian man, returns to his homeland.
-Faced with a difficult situation, he chooses to return to France, but is called up for civil service.
+Faced with a difficult situation, he has just chosen to return to France when he is called up for civil service.
 This situation works in his favor, as he is secretly in love with his cousin Nacira.